Sustain the Convent through COVID-19 and beyond.

-The gold façade will form a background to the daily experiences that take place at the Convent – children playing in a tree, passers-by, a worn fire hydrant, sunset – each new composition revealing simple but striking relationships and perspectives.
-The intention is for it to be a subtle transformation of space that supports the community and its activities.
+The gold façade forms a background to the daily experiences that take place at the Convent, revealing simple but striking new relationships and perspectives.

-Gold’s associations with light, awareness and transformation are significant to the memory of the Abbotsford Convent site, and through this new creative development, are hoped to inspire a transformed awareness of the presently unfolding community and space.
+Light, awareness and transformation are significant to the memory of the Convent site, and this installation inspires new perceptions of the site’s unfolding present.

 Joanna Buckley’s practice involves sculpture and site-speciﬁc installation with an interconnected relationship to nature and abstraction.
 She has exhibited at Lorne Sculpture Biennale, Artery Co-operative Studio Exhibition, Incinerator Gallery Environmental Art Exhibition, the Museum of Chinese Australian History, ECNU Shanghai World Expo 2010, Moonee Valley City Council Arts Week, artist and community run spaces, and produced work for various commissions.